LLB courses are only available to students enrolled in Bachelor of Laws (Honours) degree programs.

-Intermural Skills Competitions permits students who compete as members of Newcastle Law School teams in national and international legal skills competitions to have their skills assessed and acknowledged.
-This course promotes and develops students' advocacy, mooting and associated communication skills through preparation for the participation in a recognised mooting competition.
-Students are eligible for the subject by applicaiton and selection only.
-Available competitions will be determined at the discretion of the Course Coordinator in conjunction with the Head of School.
-It is anticipated that the following competitions will be available in 2014:
+LAWS5028 Competitive Mooting will permit students who are eligible and willing to participate in national and international legal skills competitions, to have their skills assessed and acknowledged.
+This course promotes and develops students' advocacy, mooting and associated communication skills through preparation for participation in a recognised mooting competition.
+Students are eligible for the subject by application and selection only as student places in this course are limited.
+However, selection for participation in this course does not automatically qualify a student for participation as a member of a team in an external competition.
+Available competitions will be determined at the discretion of the Course Coordinator in conjunction with the Dean and Head of School.

-1. Demonstrated advanced oral and written communication skills in preparing the moot written and oral submissions
+1. Demonstrate competent oral and written communication skills in preparing written and oral submissions for one or more mooting competitions

-2. Demonstrated advanced skills in substantive and procedural legal research in preparing the moot written submissions
+2. Demonstrated competent skills in substantive and procedural legal research in preparing the moot written submissions

-3. Demonstrated effective skills in advocacy and mooting including the capacity to apply lateral thinking to solve complex legal problems
+3. Demonstrate effective skills in advocacy and mooting including the capacity to apply lateral thinking to solve complex legal problems

-4. Demonstrated the capacity to work in collaboration with others as well as independently in managing a large research and writing project
+4. Demonstrate the capacity to work in collaboration with others as well as independently in managing a large research and writing project

-5. Demonstrated the capacity to reflect critically on their own learning experiences in recognising Law as a dynamic discipline requiring professional lifelong learning and skill development.
+5. Demonstrate the capacity to reflect critically on their own learning experiences and demonstrate a recognition that Law is a dynamic discipline requiring a lifelong learning approach to skill development.

 - Coaching sessions as determined by coach for the particular competition team, including analysis of material from previous competitions